Artificial kidney: Implantable bioartificial kidney

-The implantable bioartificial kidney is a project that is being co-developed by a nephrologist named William H. Fissell IV, MD, from the Vanderbilt University Medical Centrewith Professor Shuvo Roy, a bioengineer from the University of California, San Francisco.
+The implantable bioartificial kidney is a project that is being co-developed by a nephrologist named William H. Fissell IV, MD, from the Vanderbilt University Medical Centre with Professor Shuvo Roy, a bioengineer from the University of California, San Francisco.
 The goal of this project is to create a bio-hybrid device that can remove waste products from the blood stream to keep a patient from needing dialysis or kidney transplant, and also imitate the functions of a healthy kidney, improving QoL and longevity.

 The key to the success of this device is the use of silicon nano-pore membrane (SEM) fabricated by MEMS technology similar to the semiconductor manufacturing process.
 These SEM feature pores that are large enough to allow for fluid and electrolyte transfer, but too small for the immune system to interact with living renal cells contained in the device.

 Accordingly, the SEM will not only function as hemo-filters, but as a platform for which living kidney cells can reside and thrive within the unit.
 These cells can thereby perform the metabolic and endocrine functions of a healthy kidney.
 By virtue of being protected by the SEM, the kidney cells will remain healthy and viable inside the device.
 An added benefit of the iBAK is that patients using the device will not need to take lifelong immune suppression drugs as needed by kidney transplant recipients.
 Also, because the kidney cells in the iBAK will perform hormone regulation functions like a natural kidney, the recipients will be healthier and suffer fewer morbidities than dialysis patients.
 The device will be designed to be small enough to fit inside a patient's body and will be powered by the natural blood flow.
 In other words the device requires no batteries, electronics or maintenance.
 The device will also create urine like a natural kidney and will be connected to the bladder; recipients will regain the ability to urinate naturally.

 In 2020, a proof-of-concept experiment showed that the prototype iBAK devices remained blood-clot and rejection free.
 The prototypes contained human renal cells which stayed healthy for the duration of the 7 day trial implantation in healthy juvenile Yucatan pigs (n=5).
 Further testing with a greater number of kidney cells in the devices on pigs with kidney failure will be needed to show the bioreactor can perform physiologically similar functions to a natural kidney.
 Profs.
 Roy and Fissell and research team continue to make progress and they hope for the device to have completed FDA trials by 2030.